ThinkEQ/assembly-solutions-ltd/src/pages/product/cable-looms.md

         price, but on customer experience and making sure the service is so good you will never want to leave.
 On that note, here’s a quote from a customer we have supplied looms to for 10 years.
-  - type: testimonial
-    testimonial:
-      quote: “Highly professional and skilled manufacturer for our wiring needs.
-Their communication is excellent from the drawing-up of a new loom to our exact needs.
-Whether a short or high volume requested the prices have been good and have helped save many man-hours for us with a fast turn-around from order placement.”
-      name: Review from a very happy cable loom customer.
   - type: column
     column:
       title: Contact Us